Plan

 Muehlenchemie conducted tests to determine how different forms of iron affect the color of pasta.
 The company also analyzed the cooking water of the pasta with soluble iron forms.
 The results showed a loss 5% of iron in non-enriched pasta (natural value), a loss of 7% in enriched pasta with fumarate and sulfate, and a loss of 40% in EDTA-enriched pasta.

 Global recommendations provide information on iron, folic acid, vitamin B12, vitamin A, and zinc levels for fortification.
 Regional recommendations may be available for fortification with thiamin, riboflavin, and niacin which are other B vitamins frequently added to flour.
-Also see a guide to setting fortification levels.
+Also see a guide to setting food fortification nutrient levels.

 The minimal amount to restore the nutrients that were in wheat naturally but lost in the milling process are: